Matthew Schissler: Education

-Schissler holds a degree in Biology and Public Policy from St. Mary’s College of Maryland.
+Schissler holds a degree in Biology and Public Policy from St. Mary’s College of Maryland in 1993.

 Professional roles

-Rainmakers International

-From 2001 to 2003, Schissler founded and served as the president and CEO of the advertising agency RainMakers International.
-Based in Tampa, RainMakers was direct marketing agency for TV, radio and the web that also specialized in placing salespeople in contract and permanent positions.
-In 2008, the agency brokered a deal between Microsoft and the Michael Waltrip NASCAR Racing team to make Microsoft small business a sponsor for Michael McDowell's #00 car, in a deal where Microsoft's small business clients and resellers paid for the sponsor placement.

-CBAI and subsidiaries
+Cord Blood America (CBAI) and Subsidiaries

-In 2003 Schissler founded Cord Blood America, Inc. (CBAI), a company specializing in harvesting and storing stem cells in the U.S. and abroad, serving as the company's chairman of the board and CEO until 2012.
+In 2003, Schissler founded Cord Blood America, Inc. (CBAI), a company specializing in harvesting and storing stem cells in the U.S. and abroad, serving as the company's chairman of the board and CEO until 2012.
 Parents who subscribe to CBAI supply the company with a small amount of blood taken from the umbilical cord at the birth of a child, which the company stores in the event that the family may need it as the result of a medical condition that could benefit from a stem cell treatment.
-At the time, he also served as CEO and chairmen of the board for Cord Partners Inc., CBAI's original stem storage company, which was absorbed by CBAI in 2005.
+At the time, he also served as CEO and Chairman of the board for Cord Partners Inc., CBAI's original stem storage company, which was absorbed by CBAI in 2005.

-In 2006, CBAI purchased the assets of the Cryobank for Oncologic and Reproductive Donors (CORD), a bank in Middletown, New York, with inventory of 750 donors.
+In 2006, CBAI purchased the assets of the Cryobank for Oncologic and Reproductive Donors (CORD), a bank in Middletown, New York, with an inventory of 750 donors.
 In 2007, the company acquired Philadelphia-based CorCell Inc., at the time the fourth-largest umbilical cord blood bank in America.
 The same year, the company acquired CureSource, a Charleston-based cord blood storage facility that serviced about 340 customers.
 CorCell maintained its presence and name as CorCell Inc., a subsidiary of the parent company CBAI, being responsible for cord blood storage facilities.
 Schissler served as CorCell Inc.'s chairman, CEO and president.
 In 2010, they acquired 51 percent of stellacure GmbH of Hamburg, at the time the third-largest cord blood banking service in Germany, as well as a majority ownership of BioCells Argentina.